Tigers vs. Cubs Player Props Betting Odds

 Carpenter Stats

-- Carpenter has picked up a hit in two games in a row.
-During his last five outings he is batting .263 with three home runs, a walk and six RBI.
+- Carpenter enters this game looking to extend his three-game hit streak.
+In his last five games he is hitting .300 with a double, three home runs, a walk and six RBI.

 Carpenter Recent Games